From 1st April 2019 the way in which many businesses file VAT, and in some cases record their accounts, changed.

 So I have to use some software to file my VAT return?

-Yes, you do.
+Yes you do.
 This can be desktop software, such as Adminsoft Accounts, or cloud based software.
 HMRC did say there will be free software available.
 Though not from them, they're expecting software developers to provide it.
 Some developers may provide software free of charge, but usually it'll be limited in some way.
-Often it'll be free for the first few months, something like that.
-At this time I believe Adminsoft Accounts is the only one that is truly free, with no limitations or time out.
+Often it'll only be free for the first few months, something like that.
+At this time I believe Adminsoft Accounts is the only one that can be truly used for free, with no limitations or time out.

 There is another option, and that's to appoint an agent to submit your VAT return for you.
-Most accountants will probably offer this service, for a fee.
-To get your VAT figures to the agent though, they'll need to be in a spreadsheet (calculated, not manually entered), or output in a file in XML or CSV format or similar.
+Many accountants offer this service, for a fee.
+To get your VAT figures to the agent though, they'll often need to be in a spreadsheet (calculated, not manually entered), or output in a file in XML or CSV format or similar.
 You can not simply email your agent with the figures.
 The whole ethos of MTD is that any total figures are automatically calculated from the original sales/purchase transactions.
 They should not require any manual adjustments, or manually copying from one location to another.
 The idea is to reduce errors, and also to be able to show at any time exactly how a total figure was arrived at.

 Does MTD require more or different information?

-No. Filing a VAT return under MTD requires exactly the same information as now.
+No. Filing a VAT return under MTD requires the same information as now.
 The only difference is that under MTD there is no box 10 used for cash accounting.

 Do I need to change the way I run my accounts?